 Below: 1st photo - The brown reticulated seeds of Wood Poppy.
 2nd photo - Stems are hollow and along with the leaves, contain an acrid orange juice.

 Notes: Eloise Butler's records show that she obtained plants of Wood Poppy on April 22, 1911 from Brownsville Ohio.
-This plant was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
+Wood Poppy was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
 Wood Poppy is not native to Minnesota but is native to a group of states From Michigan, Pennsylvania, the Ohio Valley, New Jersey and down through Tennessee, Mississippi and Georgia.
 It is found in Ontario in Canada.
 There is a large solitary clump in the Garden near Guidebook station 4.
 Others have by added by Curator Susan Wilkins along Violet Way in 2009 and 2012.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.